br-imen/sellandbuy/README.md

 3- unit tests

-4- use postgresql in database
+4- use postgresql as database

 5- use ORM SQLAlchemy